lowlighter/metrics/README.md

 ## 🖼️ Templates

-Templates allows you to change the general appearance of your metrics images.
+Templates allow you to change the general appearance of your metrics images.
 Some metrics may be displayed differently, and all plugins may not be supported or behave the same from one template to another.

 Consider trying them at [metrics.lecoq.io](https://metrics.lecoq.io)!

-Used template defaults to the `classic` one.
+The default template is `classic`.

 ### 🧰 Template/plugin compatibily matrix